 Looking for the best holiday destinations for nightlife, bars and clubbing this party season?
-Weve rounded up our top five holiday hotspots for party animals planning on a fun-packed break in 2013/2014, so grab your glow sticks and get ready to dance the night away.
+Weve rounded up our top five holiday hotspots for party animals planning on a fun-packed break, so grab your glow sticks and get ready to dance the night away.
 Read on if you think youve got the stamina!

 Forget about the notion of nightlife as we know it here in the UK: in Barcelona many clubs and bars dont even open until 1am, and most wont get going until much later.
 In the height of summer in particular a night out means exactly that and you can expect to be partying until the sun rises again around 6am.
 Catalans take their nightlife seriously, so theres no better place for night owls to hang out.